 Proton Games Won’t Start

-When Windows games fail to launch through Proton, first verify Steam Play is enabled in Settings > Compatibility.
+When Windows games fail to launch through Proton, first verify Steam Play is enabled in Settings > Compatibility > “Enable Steam Play for all other titles.”
 Check the game’s ProtonDB page for known issues and recommended Proton versions.
-Some games require specific Proton versions available through Steam’s compatibility tool dropdown in game properties.
-Furthermore, ensure all 32-bit libraries installed correctly by reinstalling the Mesa packages listed earlier.

 Keyboard or Input Issues in Games

-If certain keys, especially modifier keys like Ctrl or Alt, behave unexpectedly in games launched through Steam, start by checking your keyboard layout and input method settings in the desktop environment, along with the in-game key bindings.
-International layouts and custom input methods can occasionally expose bugs in how specific games or middleware handle keyboard events.
+If modifier keys such as Ctrl or Alt behave unexpectedly in games launched through Steam, check your desktop keyboard layout, input method settings, and in-game bindings first.
+International layouts and custom input methods can expose bugs in how some games handle keyboard events.

-When problems only appear with one Steam installation method, testing an alternative packaging option (for example, the Ubuntu default repository build versus the official Valve repository) can help determine whether the issue is tied to a particular build or your wider system configuration.
-In some cases, switching the install source is enough to restore normal input behavior without further tweaks.
+When problems only appear with one Steam installation method, test an alternative package source such as the Ubuntu default repository build or the official Valve repository.
+If input returns to normal, the problem is probably tied to that package source rather than your wider system configuration.

 Disk Space Requirements